scholarslab/engl-5559/herzig/README.md

 # New Times, New Spaces

 <param ve-config
-       title="Many Times, More Worlds, More Voices"
+       label="Many Times, More Worlds, More Voices"
+       description="Black Timescapes"
+       url="New Times.jpg">

 ## Wicked Weeds